 Full and Short Paper Abstract Submission Deadline: April 24, 2020

 Full and Short Paper Submission Deadline: May 1, 2020

 Full and Short Paper Acceptance Notification: July 3, 2020

 Full and Short Research Paper Camera Ready Submission Deadline: August 14, 2020

-All above deadlines are based on the Anywhere on Earth time
+All the above deadlines are Anywhere on Earth time

 CIKM 2020 PC Chairs